 “You’re going to be lonely”, your friend may tell you after a break-up or divorce.
 “Um… Maybe… Well… No”.

 You’re healing after your break-up, now what?
-Perhaps you’ve been with your girlfriend or your wife throughout your 20s and 30s, like I have.
-Seems like my whole adult lifetime that flashed before me.
+Perhaps you’ve been with your girlfriend or your wife throughout your 20s and 30s like I have.
+Seems like my whole adult life that flashed before me.
 I didn’t know how to be single.
 Where do I go from here?
-I felt frightened about my future, then I realised that it’s just the beginning.
+I felt frightened about my future, then I realized that it’s just the beginning.
 It’s all about your positive mindset.
 I’m starting fresh now on a clean slate and I can say that being single definitely has its perks.

 Do whatever you want

 You will always have the memories and the old photos to prove that your relationship once existed.
 Now you have a newly discovered, fresh perspective on life.
 You can do whatever you want.
 It’s called freedom.
 It means that you can finally do all of the stuff that bothered your ex back while you were in the relationship.
 You can sleep in on the weekends and not feel guilty about it.
 You can feed your kids Pop-Tarts without being nagged about it.
 You can pee in the corner of your apartment if you want to!
 (I don’t recommend doing this though — go outside for that free experience).

 You surely remember all of the loving and wonderful things about your previous relationship, but what about the shit storm that you had to endure and survive?
 What about that cheating or verbally abusive ex?
 What about all of the slights and putdowns?
 What about the disrespect as you got to know each other much better after the cohabitation?
 It’s history.
 All of that baggage, all of the fighting, all of the arguing that you had to deal with, not to mention all of the ridiculous drama that made your life a daily living hell.
 I’m clearly painting a bad picture here, but you get the drift.